 Click to see member's bio

 I started playing the trombone aged 11 at school.
 I had lessons with a keen brass band player and my music teacher was also a brass bander, so it was impossible not to be influenced by these talented people.
 As time went on, I was encouraged to spread my wings into orchestral playing, but I always came back to brass bands.
 I went on to study music at degree level and branched out into singing as a first study, moving on to the RAM in London to do a post grad.
 Many years later, it’s great to be back where I started … playing the trombone in a brass band and I’m enjoying every minute of it!
-Music is part of who I am and it’s an honour to play first trombone with this great bunch of people.
+Music is part of who I am and it’s an honour to play with this great bunch of people.

 Click to see member's bio